100+ Best Fundraising Ideas for Everyone in 2024

 9. Community Serve-A-Thon

-Have each class or student organization in your school choose a volunteer activity that will benefit the community as a whole (e.g. raking leaves or park/beach clean-up).
 A serve-a-thon can really mobilize your students to raise money for your college/university.
+Have each class or student organization in your school choose a volunteer activity that will benefit the community as a whole (e.g. raking leaves or a park or beach clean-up).

-Your community members then pledge money to the individuals or teams in support of their work.
-The group which reaches their fundraising goal first wins a prize.
-Serve-a-thons are a great way to raise money and get your students engaged with the wider community.
+Then, start by promoting your serve-a-thon both online and offline.
+Supporters pledge money to the individuals or teams in support of their work.
+The group that reaches their fundraising goal first wins a prize and can feel good about making a real difference in the community!

-Watch this short video to learn how you can host a community serve-a-thon for your school with utmost efficacy.
+Watch this short video to learn how you can easily host a community serve-a-thon for your school.

 Difficulty: ++